clojuredocs/guides/articles/tutorials/parsing_xml.md

 translated the XML into Clojure data structures.
 Remember it is the process of doing so that is of interest here, not the end result.

-If we just use the `clojure.xml` library to parse an XML file, we get a tree based representation.
+If we were to just use the `clojure.xml` library to parse the NZB file, we get a tree based representation.
 For example:

 ```clojure
 (-> "example.nzb" io/resource io/file xml/parse)